Scott Schutt

-Scott Schutt was a player in the National Football League for the Cincinnati Bengals in 1987.
+Scott Joseph Schutt (born August 31, 1963) is an American former professional football player in the National Football League (NFL) for the Cincinnati Bengals in 1987.
 During his brief NFL career as a linebacker, Schutt played in three games and scored two points on a safety.
-He played at the collegiate level at North Dakota State University.
+He played at the college level at North Dakota State University.

-Biography
+Early life

-Schutt was born Scott Joseph Schutt on August 31, 1963 in Prairie du Sac, Wisconsin.
+Schutt was born in Prairie du Sac, Wisconsin.

 Schutt then was a math teacher at Sauk Prairie High School.